 Mugshot Scam | Know the Laws

-It’s important to get this information out to the public, especially if these alleged criminals have affected victims.
-Even if online media outlets don’t write about a specific arrest, having additional online databases to search for mugshots can give communities an extra piece of mind.
+It’s important to get this information out to the public, especially if these alleged criminals have affected victims (DUIs, extortion, or identity theft).
+Even if online media outlets don’t write about a specific arrest, having additional online databases to search for mugshots can give the communities an extra piece of mind.

 There are several high profile websites and databases that publish millions of mugshots yearly.
 But what if that arrest turns into nothing?
 What if that suspect isn’t convicted?
 Mugshot scam?
-No Then those images are floating around the internet.
+No. Then those images are floating around the internet.
 Which can lead to trouble for those who are officially cleared of the crime?

 Many legal teams argue that mugshots give the public a full look inside the criminal justice system.
 Mark Caramanica, a lawyer who specializes in freedom of information work, says it’s important for the public to stay aware of the criminal activity around them.
 “An arrest is a public event and people should be extremely skeptical of government attempts to argue that certain aspects of our criminal justice system are essentially private matters,” said Caramanica.

-Despite these proposals the mugshot industry continues to evolve.
-Lawmakers will be the first to admit that laws are slow to keep up with a quick evolving industry.
+Despite these proposals, the mugshot industry continues to evolve.
+Lawmakers will be the first to admit that laws are slow to keep up with a quickly evolving industry.
 Now many mugshot websites also carry social media pages.
-So not only are these mugshots released on online, but they also fill someone’s Twitter feed or Facebook home page.
+So not only are these mugshots released online, but they also fill someone’s Twitter feed or Facebook home page.

-Even the biggest critics of the mugshot industry has to admit about the benefits of allowing access to these arrest records.
+Even the biggest critics of the mugshot industry have to admit the benefits of allowing access to these arrest records.
 Several lawmakers in North Carolina have been fighting hard to imply regulations on online mugshot databases.
 But even Wake County Public Defender Charles Caldwell admits that mugshots work to protect those in the community.

-Both critics and advocates of the mugshot industry are vocal about their position on the matter.
-But no matter what your feelings are, statistics prove that they are beneficial to public.
+Advocates and critics like scam.com of the mugshot industry are vocal about their position on the matter.
+But no matter what your feelings are, statistics prove that they are beneficial to the public.
 Like many industries, online mugshot databases could use some upgrades.
 But their purpose serves for more than just entertainment.

 Mugshot scam is just another phrase to explain new data that is not yet understood.
 Until the states have control of the issue we are here to help.